bimdata/javascript-api-client/docs/CollaborationApi.md

 Retrieve all tags

-Retrieve all tags in the project  Required scopes: org:manage
+Retrieve all tags in the project  Required scopes: document:read

 ### Example